swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 }
 ```

-Alternatively you can specfiy which specific command the arguments should apply to using `PluginName:command`.
+Alternatively you can specify which specific command the arguments should apply to using `PluginName:command`.
 A key of `PluginName` will use the arguments for all commands in the plugin.
 If you'd like the same arguments to be used for all plugins use `*` as the plugin name.

 ```json
 {